-Appointments to the Graduate Faculty originate at the department level, and then are taken to the Dean of the College and to the Graduate Council for final approval.
-In order to qualify for the Graduate Faculty (a) a faculty member must hold a terminal degree or have a demonstrated competency in lieu of the degree, which, in turn, must be documented by the department chair, (b) hold the rank of assistant professor or above, and (c) be a productive, creative scholar.
+Appointments to the Graduate Faculty originate at the department level, and then are taken to the College Council, Dean of the College, the Dean of the Graduate School, and the Provost for final approval.
+In order to qualify for the Graduate Faculty, a faculty member must hold a terminal degree or have a demonstrated competency in lieu of the degree, which, in turn, must be documented by the department, and be a productive, creative scholar.
 The department's Graduate Council representative, the Department Chair, the College Council, and the Dean of the College have the responsibility to see that these standards are met.
-Their recommendations, upon approval of the Dean of the College, will be forwarded to the Dean of Graduate Studies and the Graduate Council.
+Their recommendations, upon approval of the Dean of the College, will be forwarded to the Dean of the Graduate School and the Provost.
 Graduate Faculty status has three levels of membership: Full Graduate Faculty, Associate Graduate Faculty, and Adjunct Graduate Faculty.
-Further explanation of these appointments may be found in the Midwestern State University Policies and Procedures Manual at http://personnel.mwsu.edu/policy.
+Further explanation of these appointments may be found in the Midwesterm State University Policies and Procedures Manual at http://personnel.mwsu.edu/policy.

-Demonstrated competency to teach at the graduate level must be documented by the Department Chair.
+Demonstrated competency to teach at the graduate level must be documented by the Department Chair and College Dean.
 Faculty appointments must be approved through the appropriate channels prior to the teaching of any graduate level courses or serving on any graduate committees.
 Persons who are not members of the Graduate Faculty may not teach graduate level courses.